blbadger/blbadger.github.io/memory-models.md

 We will first tweak the autoencoder mixer architecture to try to obtain optimal text compression in fixed compute budgets before using this information to attempt to test whether one can obtain better text compression ratios than the current best methods (ie large transformers).
 We will conclude by examining the suitability of autoencoding embeddings for extending generative language model context with sub-quadratic complexity using encoder embeddings.

-### Transformer-based autoencoders are inefficient and scale poorly
+### Transformer-based autoencoders train and scale poorly

 In [previous work](https://arxiv.org/pdf/2409.01482) evidence was presented for the idea that masked mixers were far better autoencoders than transformers, with the primary large-scale data evidence being the following: if one trains a $d_m=1024$ masked mixer autoencoder with $n_l=8$ layers in the encoder and decoder, one reaches a far lower CEL than the compute- and memory- transformer model with $d_m=512$ (transformers contain far more activations per $d_m$ due to their $K, Q, V$ projections).
 One may object that this could be mostly due to differences in the amount of information available in a 512-dimensional vector compared to a 1024-dimensional vector, although that was not found to be the case on the much smaller TinyStories dataset where equivalent-dimensional transformers far underperformed their masked mixer counterparts despite requiring around double the compute and device memory.